Although Zanzibar is part of Tanzania, we have listed it separately as it offers such a different experience.

 When to vacation in Tanzania

 The climate is mainly tropical with little fluctuation in temperatures between summer and winter; due to it being near the equator.
 The coastal areas are hot and humid with average daytime temperatures of 30 degrees Celcius.
 The central plateau experiences hot days and cool nights.
 The hottest months are October until February.
 The coolest months are from June until August.
 In high altitude areas such as Kilimanjaro and the Ngorongoro Highlands; temperatures can fall below freezing.
-The main, long rainy season is from mid March to late May when it can rain for hours; even days.
+The main, long rainy season is from the middle of March to late May; when it can rain for hours, even days.

 There are 4 safari circuits in Tanzania; Northern, Southern, Western, or Coastal.